List of major types of legal tech, specific use cases, and how to implement in your legal organization.

 Law firms want to be listed in those legal directories that consistently rank high in search results.
 One way to better your chances of making the top tier is to integrate legal marketing strategies customized for your firm, ranging from producing website content to having a more precise use of SEO to achieving local market optimization.
 Maximize your leads with pay-per-click (PPC) advertising to place your firm’s message directly in front of potential clients.

 You may feel overwhelmed once you begin to research legal solutions.
-A great thing about the variety of applications currently available is that a law firm can customize its own tech stack.
-But a problem with this, however, is that many firms feel there’s too much choice.
+A great thing about the variety of applications currently available is that you can customize your own tech stack.
+But a problem with this, however, is that many legal organizations feel there’s too much choice.
 They worry about investing in systems that won’t prove to be the right fit for them and get lost in the sheer number of options out there.

-So here are some initial questions to ask when your firm is looking to upgrade its legal tech.
-Use the answers that you get to lead you towards the applications that will be the best fit for your firm.
+So here are some initial questions to ask when your organization is looking to upgrade its legal tech.
+Use the answers that you get to lead you towards the applications that will be the best fit for your team.

 Ask yourself:

-• What do you do now at your law firm, and how?
+- What do you do now in your team, and how?

 Research legal solutions